Some patient encounters are keepers; other experiences need to be forgotten.

 Panic attack

 An anxiety or panic attack is a very real thing.
-For the person in the midst of one it is the ONLY thing.
+For the person in the midst of one, it is the ONLY thing.
 The patient is convinced that they are going to die, that there is something wrong with the world’s oxygen supply, that their heart is about to explode and that nobody cares.

 To the person having the panic attack, the responder represents salvation.
 They have been hanging on by the skin of their teeth waiting for help to arrive, and when it does, it doesn’t.

 A person having a panic attack needs to be reassured by somebody – anybody – that their problem, though real will not kill them.
 Or leave them in a coma somewhere full of tubes.
 They do not need somebody telling them to relax or be harshly told to slow their breathing down.
-The patient is fully aware that they need to relax, but unfortunately for them their body has other plans.
+The patient is fully aware that they need to relax, but unfortunately, their body has other plans.
 Once the panic mode takes control there is little a person can do to undo it.

 You may be tempted to administer oxygen via nasal cannula to a person who is hyperventilating, or find a paper bag and have the patient breathe into it, or worse – one of my favorite tricks until I learned better – apply a non-rebreather mask over the patient’s mouth and neglect to connect the line to the oxygen supply.
 While this rebreathing strategy is recommended in many emergency medicine manuals and first aid books we know there are risks associated with such treatment.